Ankan54/export-outlook-table-toexcel/README.md

 # export-outlook-table-toexcel
-read tables from incoming mails in Outlook and export them in Excel file
+read tables from incoming mails in Outlook and export them to Excel file used libraries: win32com pandas openpyxl